 The 3rd stride of viShNu as well as his snake is the enduring Hindus symbol of the axis that precesses with the passage of kAla or time.
 Right from the R^igveda this axial role of viShNu is at the fore in all conceptions of him.
 We have alluded to this a few times before, see: snake of viShNu, the Finnish epic, and more obliquely in fall of praHlAda.
 The element of the axis and its precession is very much a part of the “core mythology” of viShNu: 1) the horn of matsya- the new axis being provided for the world after its shift due to precession.
 2) The mandAra mountain as the staff for the churning of the world ocean being borne by viShNu on his back in the form of kUrma.
 3) varAha raising the “world plane” with his tusks- the world plane being the equatorial circle intersecting the ecliptic.
 It had sunk because the precession had pushed the old intersection with the ecliptic below the plane.
 4) nR^isimha emerging by shattering the pillar- the old axis is broken by the flow of time by precession.
 5) trivikrama with his three steps stabilizes the new world plane (equatorial circle), the ecliptic’s high point (step 2) and the precessing axis (step 3).
+It is in this context that the great R^ikSha jAmbavant is described as circumambulating trivikrama as he took his great strides.
+This represents the new axis being established and the constellation of the Great Bear (represented as the bear jAmbavant) making a circle of the north celestial pole.
+Indeed viShNu himself is identified with the constellation of the shishumAra or Draco associated with the old north pole from earlier period of Aryan memory.
 As the knowledge of precession is very subtle (even alluded in the opening of the maitrayaNi brAhmaNa fragment by shAkAyanya who was well aware of these matters) the third step of viShNu is secret and was only know to the great kavi-s.

 In Indian architecture its depicted more directly on many occasions, but more subtly in the great iron pillar of the guptas.
 Before the iron pillar was uprooted by the Mohammedans and placed in the vicinity of their giant phallic signpost at Delhi, it graced the now derilict Hindu astronomical observatory at the viShNupAda-giri in the udayagiri complex.
 The iron pillar (as shown by Balasubramanian) was graced by a nakShatra-chakra on the top and was known as the viShNu dhvaja– depicting the great axis in front of the observatory located atop the hill.
 Thus, in the immortal pillar did chandragupta II vikramAditya, one of the greatest rulers of bhArata commemorate the step of viShNu and and world axis.